inspire-eu-validation/ats-invocable-sds/Invocable-Spatial-Data-Services/sds-specification-cited.md

 **Test type**: Manual (for now)

 **Notes**
-* This requirements would be much easier to validate if the ```gmd:specification``` would be mandated to contain a link to the specific TG SDS version, like in test [A.04.IR01.DQ_DomainConsistency.report.for.classification](A.04.IR01.DQ_DomainConsistency.report.for.classification.md).
+* This requirements would be much easier to validate if the ```gmd:specification``` would be mandated to contain a link to the specific TG SDS version, like in test [DQ DomainConsistency report for classification](dq-domainconsistency-report-for-classification.md).
 The current IR 5 in TG SDS does not explicate the acceptable values for the ```gmd:title``` element, and thus automatic testing becomes impossible.

 ## Contextual XPath references